Getting To Know God

 God Is Someone

 An important step in God consciousness is the realization that God is someone, not something.
-One of the most profound realizations we can have is that God, as the First and Universal Personality, is a personal being.
+One of the most profound realizations we can have is that God, as the First Universal Personality, is a personal being.
 God’s personality, along with his precious gift of personality to us, is the very thing that allows us to make an intimate connection with this Spirit Being.

 While God must be infinitely more than a personality, he cannot be anything less.